-It is a very busy time at Parham, as our housekeepers Christine and Christine are continuing the big task of preparing for opening the House to visitors, which we hope be at the end of June.
+It is a very busy time at Parham, as our housekeepers Christine and Christine are continuing the big task of preparing for opening the House to visitors, which we hope will be at the end of June.

 This is careful and systematic work, as they take things out of their winter covers and wrappings, and dust and polish and check and put back in place after the long months of hibernation.
 Washing the many sets of “casement curtains” (the white cotton curtains that help protect the rooms from the light) is in itself a painstaking and time-consuming job, even before one piece of furniture is uncovered or a spider’s web dusted away.

 Although slightly later than planned, it is still good to be able to start the tasks we normally associate with the start of a new open season.

 Travel seems a distant prospect at the moment, but there are many objects in the House which come from or recall far-off lands, and it makes me happy to think that they have come to rest quietly in this particular corner of West Sussex, in this most English of houses.

 One of these is the Vargueño (or Bargueño), or travelling chest, which comes from Spain and dates from the mid 17th century.
 It is a fine example of its kind, made of Spanish walnut, with Toledo steel carrying handles.
 It sits on a carved stand, and nobody knows whether this, which would have been made at the same time, would have gone on the journey as well or would have been left at home.